01 - Register new user

 - No spelling errors in names.<br \>

-- You can have your national flag next to your name<br \>
+- Your national flag is shown next to your name.<br \>

 - Your profile can be a part of ELO rankings, if your organisation decides to create such one.<br \>

-- DrawBoss can send notifications (in the future).
+- DrawBoss can send notifications (in the future).<br \>

 10 - Tournament types